 Pharmacogenomic test selection

 As the number of pharmacogenomic tests available to clinicians continues to increase, ordering the most appropriate and cost effective test is paramount.
-Standardize clinical language across various gene panels so that clinicians can easily move between different types of tests will aid adoption.
+Standardized clinical language across various gene panels so that clinicians can easily move between different types of tests will aid adoption.
 The issue of standardizing which genes are included on the panels brings forward financial and market dynamics.
-As labs vie for market position, more genes with potential clinical utility and gene/drug associations can be included, but this inclusion may not be consistent with the latest evidence such as guidance from CPIC. .
+As labs vie for market position, more genes with potential clinical utility and gene/drug associations can be included, but this inclusion may not be consistent with the latest evidence such as guidance from CPIC.
 Tests are offered by many different laboratories specifying different gene panels based on the highly curated work of CPIC and PharmGKB, while others extend their reach into more questionable levels of actionability.
 CPIC provides a list of gene–drug pairs assigning levels A, B, C, and D based on actionability with CPIC level A being the highest level (strong to moderate recommendations) to CPIC level D being the lowest level with no actionability (27864205).

 The ideal state for pharmacogenomic test ordering is one where the clinician responsibility is minimized and genetic results are available to the clinician at the first point of prescribing through preemptive testing.
 Carefully selected and intuitively designed alerts in the clinical decision support (CDS) systems will provide the most advanced use of this data.
 Until this state is realized the most optimal situation would be one where clinicians are tacitly aware of the utility behind the pharmacogenomic tests most applicable to their care responsibilities.
 Institutions interested in implementing pharmacogenomic protocols should be prepared to invest in updated informatics to design CDS systems with both active and passive alerts for drugs ordered that have pharmacogenomic associations.
 This, coupled with new, more specific CPT codes, should allow for greater clarity on reimbursement and cost-sharing discussions between patient and provider, as well as budget impact projections for the organization.